-Family members experience fear, anxiety, stress, anger and a host of other unpleasant emotions when they have to watch a loved one suffer from addiction.
+Family members experience fear, anxiety, stress, anger, and a host of other unpleasant emotions when they have to watch a loved one suffer from addiction.
 When someone you care about is unable to stop drinking or using drugs, it causes feelings of powerlessness.
-The good news is that you do not have to bear the weight of the stress and responsibility alone.
-Sometimes, supporting an addict is a team effort.
+The good news is that you do not have to bear the weight of stress and responsibility alone.
+Sometimes, supporting a person who is suffering from addiction is a team effort.

 Our Illinois rehab treatment programs include therapies such as:

 - Residential, PHP, IOP, and OP rehab programs

 - Withdrawal management

 How to Support a Loved One With Addiction

 It’s imperative to lean on the expertise and understanding of a support group when you’re trying to pull a loved one out of addiction.
 To further support your loved one, you can take certain steps at home to keep them on the right track, including: